fenok/react-router-typesafe-routes/README.md

 [![npm](https://img.shields.io/npm/v/react-router-typesafe-routes)](https://www.npmjs.com/package/react-router-typesafe-routes)

-> ⚠ For React Router v5, see [v0.3.2](https://www.npmjs.com/package/react-router-typesafe-routes/v/0.3.2).

 The library provides type safety for all route params (path params, search params, state, and hash) on building and parsing URL parts and state objects.
 There are no unsafe type casts whatsoever.

+If you want, you can use a validation library.
+There is first-party support for [Zod](https://github.com/colinhacks/zod) and [Yup](https://github.com/jquense/yup), and other libraries are easily integratable.

 Param validation is done as part of the param parsing process, and failed param parsing can be fine-tuned to result in returning `undefined` or a fallback value, or throwing an error - and these adjustments reflect in types, too!

 Parsing, serializing, and typing are fully customizable.
 Native arrays in search strings are also supported.
+By default, quotes in serialized params are omitted when it's safe to do so, which leads to cleaner URLs.

 The library doesn't restrict or alter React Router API in any way, including nested routes and relative links.
 It's also gradually adoptable.

+> ⚠ For React Router v5, see [v0.3.2](https://www.npmjs.com/package/react-router-typesafe-routes/v/0.3.2).
+It's drastically different and not supported anymore, though.

 ## Installation